victoria-strand-dev/kollektivet_web_application_java/README.md

 Made the room table in the database, and made relations to the coLiving table and user table.
 First I forgot to set the coLiving relation to Not Nullable, so I updated the code.
 The database did not get updatet.
 So I manually dropped the room table from the database and ran the code again.
 Then it worked.
 Made a simple script to test connection to web/localhost.
 The other classes that creates the database tables each have their own corelated repository-script.
 The script that is in charge of the frontend part/the webhosting(?) itself do not use this.
 Question for myself: Tomcat for creating/connecting to SQL, but Tomcat turned off for localhost?

+03.11.2025:
+The current goal is to connect the frontend to the backend.
+For testing/learning I am following a guide from the Engineer's CodingHub website (https://engineerscodinghub.com/full-stack-web-application-using-spring-boot/), but adjusted to my project instead of the example project on the site (chose users instead of employees, etz.).
+Trying to make a table (localhoast:8081/users) that fetches data from the database, but there's something wrong somewhere.
+Still working on debugging.